kshinoz98/Beginning-CAD/README.md

 [Link to PullCopter](https://cvilleschools.onshape.com/documents/0d70f655203ca304cb3c5b7d/w/f55603f962f6fc74f5548a68/e/41d730c570a8d75fce9f51b6)
 ### Description

 In this assignment, I followed the instructions to construct, constrain and finally animate a usable spin copter.
-In the Unit 4 assignments, I was student B so I contructed the spinner and the prop.
+In the Unit 4 assignments, I was student B so I constructed the spinner and the prop.
 The focus of this assignment was cooperation in a onshape doc, as well as learning how to use features like helix, circular pattern, sweep and versions.

 ## 4.1 - Teamwork Makes the Dream Work!
 ### Image